danchoi/rb_nav/README.markdown

 # RbNav

-RbNav is a lightweight Vim pluging that helps you navigate the classes, modules, and methods in your Ruby project
+RbNav is a lightweight Vim plugin that helps you navigate the classes, modules, and methods in your Ruby project

 [screenshots]